aws-amplify/amplify-js/media/quick_start.md

 # Quick Start
 AWS Amplify is not limited to AWS or React.
-However for easier demonstration and getting started we showcase the usage with a React application and AWS resources.
+The library is designed to support different contributions across categories for alternative implementations, both on the Cloud interactions as well as the JavaScript framework components.
+However, there are React & React Native specific extensions that can be leveraged.
+Additionally, we showcase the usage with AWS resources to streamline getting started.

 * [Installation](#installation)
 * [Configuration](#configuration)
 * [More Analytics](#more-analytics)
 * [Bind Authentications](#bind-authentications)

 You can begin with an existing React application.
-Otherwise, please use  [Create React App](https://github.com/facebookincubator/create-react-app)
+Otherwise, please use  [Create React App](https://github.com/facebookincubator/create-react-app).

 ```
 create-react-app amplify-start